-Unfortunately, the principle of contradiction, by itself, can not do all the work.
+Unfortunately for Hume's claim, the principle of contradiction, by itself, can not do all the work.
 We need auxiliary tools to frame an hypothesis, and to determine whether a statement is in fact a contradiction.

 In the nineteenth and twentieth centuries, logicians following Frege developed a syntactic test for contradiction, by developing a formal language in which contradictions could be represented.
-A contradiction is any statement of the form $\alpha \cdot \alpha$.
+A contradiction is any statement of the form $\alpha \bullet \neg \alpha$.

-While Hume and the other moderns did not have this criterion, they of course understood that to assert any sentence and its negation was a contradiction.
+While Hume and the other moderns did not have this criterion, they of course understood that to assert any sentence and its negation is a contradiction.

 But, the account of how to know whether one sentence was a negation of another had yet to be developed.
 Both Locke and Hume thus appeal to our psychological ability to recognize contradictions.

-They also appeal to our ability to recognize identities, statements whose negations are contradictions.
+Following Leibniz, they also appeal to our ability to recognize identities, statements whose negations are contradictions.